jgrugru/encrypto-env/README.md

   --version             show program's version number and exit -E, --Encrypt         Encrypt .env file
   -D, --Decrypt         Decrypt .env file
+  --no-key              Disables creation of my_key.pem file -l, --list-variables  List the variable names stored in the .env file
 ```

 ## Using Arguments from a txt file

-If you're _pem file_, _.env_ are not in the default locations, you may find yourself typing out the filepaths quite often for each command.
-This can be avoided by storing your parameters in a txt file.
+If your _pem file_ and _.env_ file are not in the default locations, you may find yourself typing out the filepaths for each command.
+To avoid this, your parameters can be stored in a txt file.

-You can create an _env.txt_ file that looks something like this:
+You can create a txt file that looks something like this:
 ```
 --environment-path
 /home/jgrugru/Desktop/projects/encrypto-env/my_environment/